pvasek/kudu-wiki/Accessing-files-via-ftp.md

 To connect via FTP, you need the following information:

-- **The FTP host name**, which will be something like waws-prod-blu-001.ftp.azurewebsites.windows.net.
+- **The FTP host name**, which will be something like waws-prod-blu-001.ftp.azurewebsites.windows.net (the 'blu' token might instead be 'am2' or 'db3' based on location).
 You'll find it under the Dashboard tab for your site in the Azure portal.
 - **Your username**: you'll also find it on the dashboard, under Deployment User.
 It's the same as your git username, but prefixed with the site name. **Don't forget the site name part, or it won't work!** e.g. 'MyCoolSite\davidebbo'
 - **Your password**: use the same password as when you 'git push'